Reading - Master of Science in Education - Reading Teacher Certification

 Applicants for admission to any of the graduate Reading Program tracks (including international students applying to the Master of Science without certification program) must meet all the requirements established for general admission to graduate studies at UWL.

-In addition, applicants to one of the Reading Program tracks with certification (Reading Teacher with Master of Science, Reading Teacher and Specialist with Master of Science, Reading Teacher Add-On Certification) must also submit copies of teaching licenses or certificates.
-Applicants to these programs who do not have a teaching license or certificate must show proof of:
+In addition, applicants to a Reading Program track that includes certification (Reading Teacher with Master of Science, Reading Teacher and Specialist with Master of Science, Reading Teacher Certificate) must provide copies of teaching licenses or certificates.
+Applicants to these programs who do not have a teaching license or certificate must show evidence of all of the following:

 - Completion of student teaching or equivalent in pre K-12 schools,